marratj/containers-introduction/PITCHME.md

 +++
 # Namespaces

- - Used to separate resources from each other
+ - used to separate resources from each other

- - Each resource only sees other resources if they are in the same namespace
+ - each resource only sees other resources if they are in the same namespace
+ - everything outside its namespace doesn't exist for a process; notwithstanding Meltdown and Spectre ;-)

 +++

-## Types of Namespaces
+## Some Types of Namespaces

 +++